NJ DCF Partnership: Prevention Programs & Trainings

 Through a partnership with the New Jersey Department of Children and Families, PCA-NJ offers both- human trafficking trainings and prevention curricula trainings for youth programs, for free to a limited number of DCF-contracted provider sites.
 The pre-requisite human trafficking training is required prior to obtaining the curricula trainings offered below.

-- Prevention of CSEC for LGBT Youth: A group-based curriculum: This new one-module group curriculum training explores the intersection between exploitation, gender identity, and sexual orientation.
+- LGBT CSEC Prevention Module Facilitator Training: This new one-module group curriculum training explores the intersection between exploitation, gender identity, and sexual orientation.
 The module highlights a dynamic process with many exercises to help the youth identify their own knowledge and bias around exploitation.
 The curriculum uses active group process guided by supportive adults to prevent the exploitation of this high-risk population.
 Check back for future dates!